 Matthew Abel has been a practicing attorney in Michigan for over 30 years, and is the Executive Director of Michigan NORML minorml.org.
 Matt founded Cannabis Counsel®, a five-attorney Detroit, Michigan law firm entirely devoted to cannabis clients and cases throughout Michigan. cannabiscounsel.com Cannabis Counsel® is a longtime member of the National Cannabis Industries Association.
 The firm's client list includes cultivators, processors, testing labs, transporters, provisioning centers, patients, caregivers, clubs, collectives, ancillary suppliers, physicians, publishers, inventors, and other marijuana entrepreneurs.
 Mr. Abel often provides consultation and advice to other attorneys.
 Much of the current work of the firm consists of assisting clients in preparation and submission of applications under the Michigan Medical Marihuana Facilities Licensing Act.

-He is a member of the National Lawyers Guild and the ACLU of Michigan.
-He has lectured on marijuana law for Oaksterdam University, the Michigan Cannabis College, MedGrow Cannabis College, the Michigan Institute for Continuing Legal Education, Cloverleaf University, and to other organizations throughout the state.
-Matthew Abel was one of the drafters and serves on the board of the Michigan statewide marijuana legalization ballot initiative known as MILegalize:milegalize.com, part of the Committee to Regulate Marijuana Like Alcohol in Michigan.
+Matthew Abel is a lifetime member of the International Cannabis Bar Association, the NORML Legal Committee, and the National Association of Criminal Defense Lawyers.
+He is a member of the National Lawyers Guild, and the ACLU of Michigan.
+He has lectured for Oaksterdam University, the Michigan Cannabis College, MedGrow Cannabis College, the Michigan Institute for Continuing Legal Education, and other organizations.
+Matt was one of the drafters of the Michigan Regulation and Taxation of Marihuana Act passed in 2018.